 Okay, let's get going.

-1. Set up a payment plan.
-Go to Settings > Administration > Plan, add-ons and billing and click on the big blue button Set up a payment plan at the bottom of the page to do so.
+1. Set up payment.
+Go to Settings > Administration > Plan, add-ons and billing and click on the big blue button Set up payment at the bottom of the page to do so.
 Here you can also later manage your payment info, change your site plan and activate extra features (a new feature has to be activated for user roles as well, go to Settings > Administration > Roles and permissions to do that) directly from your site.
 Please note that you have to be a site administrator to make these changes.

 2. Add your company data.
 In addition, personalize your site by adding your logo for the site and for the PDF documents (that you can also customize to have your look and feel!) you send out to customers.

 3. Settings.
 Well, there are many and you can truly customize each and every detail of your Scoro site.
 Here are a few things you might want to set up right away: